OrderlyNetwork/orderly-evm-connector-python/README.md

     order_quantity=1,
 )
 ```
-Please find `examples` folder to check for more endpoints.
+Please find `examples` folder in github to check for more endpoints.
-- In order to set your Orderly Key and Orderly Secret for use of the examples, create a file `examples/config.ini` with your keys.
+- In order to set your Orderly Key and Orderly Secret for use of the examples, create a file `config.ini` with your keys.
 - Eg:
     ```ini
     # examples/config.ini